 Stop by “The Office” for a drink

-Hoonah is a town with a sense of humor and the perfect excuse for being home late, “I was at the office.”
+Hoonah is a town with a sense of humor.
+As such, it offers the perfect excuse for being home late: “I was at the office.”

 Captain Paul (Hoonah Travel Adventures) told captivating stories and shared interesting information about Hoonah and Chichagof Island.
 Three of my favorite tidbits include: